In brief – are there any exemptions from the Data Protection Act?

 - organisations that do not process personal information on computer.

-We have explained the right of an individual to make a subject access request in relation to personal data you hold about them.
+We explain in the section of this guidance on subject access requests that an individual has the right to make a request in relation to personal data you hold about them.
 Several of the exemptions mentioned in the rest of this chapter mean that you do not have to grant subject access in respect of personal data to which the exemption applies.

 Also, certain restrictions (similar to exemptions) are built into the Act’s subject access provisions.
 For example, there are restrictions on the disclosure of personal data about more than one individual in response to a subject access request.

 Different exemptions work in different ways.
 An exemption may:

 - restrict certain rights of individuals in relation to the processing of their personal data; and/or

 - limit the duties of organisations when processing that data.